pp0lina/terraformStaticWebsite/README.md

 Contributing
 ------

-If you spot something that could be improved or have any ideas to make this project better, feel free to contribute!
+If you notice something that could be improved or have any ideas to make this project better, feel free to contribute!